About the rebate

 Other documents may be accepted as proof of ownership where a copy of the Certificate of Title or a Council Rates Notice are not available.

-While under construction, new homes will not be eligible for any other rebates under the Solar Homes Program.
+While under construction, new homes will not be eligible for any other rebates or loans under the Solar Homes Program.